JOIN NOW for exclusive pricing & express shipping

 • Use setting: professional in-clinic injection

-• Main planning goal: volume restoration and contour support
+• Main planning goal: facial volume and contour support

 • Comfort feature: lidocaine included in the formulation